Distinguished Dissertation Award Application Procedures

 - a completed nomination form.

-- a 10-page abstract of the dissertation, double spaced on white letter-sized paper. (pdf preferred, number each page, and put nominee’s name on each page)
+- a 10-page abstract of the dissertation, double spaced on white letter-sized paper.
+(PDF file, number each page, and put nominee’s name on each page)

 - three letters addressing the significance and quality of the PhD work